Micron to bring microchip plant to upstate New York - NewsBreak

 The company was lured to the Syracuse area with help from a generous set of federal, state and local incentives, including up to $5.5 billion in state tax credits over 20 years.

-The announcement comes after Senate Majority Leader Charles Schumer, D-NY, had pushed for Idaho-based Micron and the company's CEO, Sanjay Mehrotra, to consider upstate New York for its factory.
+The announcement comes after Senate Majority Leader Charles Schumer, of New York, had pushed Micron and the company’s CEO, Sanjay Mehrotra, to consider upstate New York for its factory.
 It also comes months after Congress passed the $280 billion CHIPS and Science Act, which set aside $52 billion to bolster the semiconductor industry.

 “An investment of this scale in the U.S. is simply not possible without significant government and community support,” Mehrotra said at the announcement.

-In addition to tax credits tied to investment and job creation, New York has pledged $200 million for road and infrastructure improvements where the plant is being built in suburban Clay and $100 million to a “community benefit” fund.
+In addition to tax credits, New York has pledged $200 million for road and infrastructure improvements where the plant is being built in suburban Clay and $100 million to a “community benefit” fund.
 The state also will review supplying the operation with low-cost power.

-New York has a long history of providing financial incentives for companies to locate or expand in the state, with critics questioning whether taxpayers consistently get their money’s worth.
-Recently, Democratic Gov. Kathy Hochul has defended her plan to spend an eventual $850 million in taxpayer money toward a new stadium for her hometown Buffalo Bills.
+Last month Micron announced a $15 billion investment through the end of the decade to construct a new factory for leading-edge memory manufacturing in Boise .
+At the time of the announcement, Micron said the Boise expansion would create over 17,000 new American jobs and approximately 2,000 direct jobs with Micron by the end of the decade.
+Boise Mayor Lauren McLean called the announcement a once-in-a-generation investment in the city.

+“Investments like the one Micron Technologies is making here in Boise will really help to get America ahead of where the global economy is going,” U.S. Secretary of Energy Jennifer Granholm said on Sept.
+12 when the company broke ground on the Boise expansion.

 Companies like Micron manufacture the diminutive chips that power everything from smartphones to computers to automobiles.
 The federal bill was aimed at bolstering U.S. competitiveness against China and avoiding another chip shortage like the one that derailed the automobile and technology industries during the pandemic.